Essential Sant Mat

-Maharaj Ji often likened the master’s role to that of a shepherd who has responsibility for a flock of sheep.
+Maharaj Charan Singh often likened the master’s role to that of a shepherd who has responsibility for a flock of sheep.
 Evoking an image found in the New Testament, he said:

 A shepherd calls his sheep; the sheep know his voice and will go to no other shepherd but their own.
 So it is with the Master and his disciples.
 Jesus explains that each Master recognizes the seekers who are marked to be his sheep, and every sheep marked for him automatically comes to him and has faith in him.
 The Master then leads us out of the prison of this world to everlasting freedom and peace – our heavenly home.
 He never calls us from behind, but is always in front of us.
 He remains ahead, always guiding and protecting us on the way.6

-Those who are genuinely drawn towards a true teacher, whether conscious of it or not, will eventually find their way to their master, with or without anyone else’s help.
-Numerous disciples can tell the story of how, despite living sometimes thousands of miles away and with no apparent connection to the path of Sant Mat, they somehow came in contact with the living master.
-If someone is not genuinely pulled towards the path, then talking about it in detail or trying to convince that person of its worth can bring no benefit.What the path involves
+Spiritual masters tell us that those who are genuinely drawn towards a true teacher will eventually find their way to their master, with or without anyone else’s help.
+Numerous disciples can tell a story of how, despite living sometimes thousands of miles away and with no apparent connection to the path of Sant Mat, they somehow came in contact with the living master.
+Conversely, if someone does not feel pulled towards the path, then talking about it in detail or trying to convince that person of its worth can bring no benefit.What the path involves

 The path of Sant Mat is in essence a commitment to regular meditation of at least two and a half hours each day under the guidance of a true teacher.
 This commitment is built on a way of life which combines all normal social, occupational, and family responsibilities with that period of regular, private, daily meditation.
 Sant Mat is not an escape from life’s duties and responsibilities.
 On the contrary, someone following the spiritual path should aspire to be a better human being in every respect – as a family member, at work, and in the wider community.